ElectroForez/rr-nats/README.md

 ````

 ## Swagger
-After run, swagger is available on:
+After run swagger is available on:

 http://localhost:3000/documentation